-Let's start with some basic organizational parameters.
-For the purpose of this discussion, we are using HubSpot's CRM; however, you can apply the same concepts to Salesforce.com or other platforms.
+Let’s start with some basic organizational parameters.
+For the purpose of this discussion, let’s consider lead status best practices HubSpot; however, you can apply the same concepts to Salesforce.com or other platforms.
 The following organizational lead structure is a good example for a B2B organization.
 You might add or delete a stage or two, but I encourage you to keep the structure simple.

 For the purpose of our B2B discussion, a customer is a “company” because your business has an economic relationship with other companies.
 A B2B customer is always a company.
 Companies pay the bills, so the primary relationship between your business and your client is between two companies.
 One company may have many contacts, and companies might include: prospects, customers, competitors, vendors, media contacts or others.